lvaccaro/environments/Raspberry_wallet_bitcoin.md

-# Bitcoin wallet on raspberry
+# Bitcoin Core wallet on raspberry

-bitcoin daemon in a private environment
-Bitcoin wallet with my legacy hardware, an raspberry 2.
+Tutorial to install and manage bitcoin with Bitcoin Core wallet on Raspberry pi 2.
+Raspberry hardware has limited computational/memory resources and I use a cheap 16Gb SD card for this project.
+So I don't need a full-node to only manage my wallet.
+Moreover I don't want to wait the entire block validation process from genesis block.

 To install a bitcoin full-node on raspberry, a good tutorial is available at http://www.raspberrypifullnode.com/ .
 Unfortunately the download package seems to be unavailable, and the bitcoind version is a bit old.